-Risk factors specific to Jupiter Dynamic Bond, Jupiter Global High Yield Bond and Jupiter Dynamic Bond ESG agency, however, they also carry a greater risk of not being able to pay the income as promised or return the capital used to purchase the bond.
+Risk factors specific to Jupiter Dynamic Bond, Jupiter Global High Yield Bond and Jupiter Dynamic Bond ESG

+A significant proportion of the relevant Funds may be invested in high yield bonds (a type of fixed interest security).
+These bonds often offer a higher income than bonds which are highly rated by a credit rating agency, however, they also carry a greater risk of not being able to pay the income as promised or return the capital used to purchase the bond.
 This can lead to the value of Shares falling.
 Changing market conditions and interest rate levels can also have a larger impact on the value of these bonds compared to other bonds.